autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-multimodal-text-others.md

 :label:`sec_tabularprediction_text_multimodal`

 Here we introduce how to use AutoGluon Tabular to deal with multimodal tabular data that contains text, numeric, and categorical columns.
 In AutoGluon, **raw text data** is considered as a first-class citizen of data tables.
-AutoGluon Tabular can help you train and combine a diverse set of models including classical tabular models like LightGBM/RF/CatBoost as well as our pretrained MLP model based multimodal network that is introduced in Section ":ref:`sec_textprediction_architecture`" of :ref:`sec_textprediction_multimodal` (used by AutoGluon's `TextPredictor`).
+AutoGluon Tabular can help you train and combine a diverse set of models including classical tabular models like LightGBM/RF/CatBoost as well as our pretrained NLP model based multimodal network that is introduced in Section ":ref:`sec_textprediction_architecture`" of :ref:`sec_textprediction_multimodal` (used by AutoGluon's `TextPredictor`).

 ```{.python .input}